 Hebrews 11:23-26

-“Through faith, Moses’ parents hid him for three months, for they saw he was a handsome child and were not afraid to disobey the king’s decree.
+“Through faith, Moses’ parents hid him for three months, for they knew he was a destined child.
+They were not afraid to disobey the king’s decree.
 Through faith, Moses later refused to be known as Pharaoh’s daughter, choosing to endure maltreatment with God’s people rather than enjoy the temporary pleasures of sin.
-He considered abuse, such as would be heaped upon the future Messiah, more precious than all the wealth of Egypt and looked beyond to the ultimate rewards awaiting him.”
+He considered abuse, such as would be heaped upon the future Messiah, more precious than all the wealth of Egypt.
+He looked beyond to the ultimate rewards awaiting him.”

 (paraphrased)

 Having briefly sketched the faith of the patriarchs, the writer provides an overview of the faith of Moses.
 As the founder of the Levitical system, Moses would naturally be a prominent figure in the minds of his readers.
-The writer passes over centuries of enslavement to address the parental fearlessness which defied a monarch.
+The writer bypasses centuries of enslavement in order to focus on a Hebrew who became an Egyptian prince.

 v.
 23

-Moses was born during the darkest hour in Israel’s history.
+Moses was born during one of the darkest hours in the history of Israel.
 But Pharaoh’s murderous mandate actually led to the preservation of Israel’s deliverer.
-Moses parents were descendants of Levi, the tribe Moses later appointed as priests (Num.
+Moses father and mother were descendants of Levi, the tribe Moses later appointed as priests (Num.
 26:59).
-Amram and Jochebed parented three children.
-Aaron was the eldest, then Miriam and Moses.
-When Moses was born, Jochebed saw he was a “goodly child” (Ex.
+Amram and Jochebed parented three children: Aaron, Miriam, and Moses.
+When Moses was born, Jochebed realized he was precious and favored (Ex.
 2:2).
-In recounting this story, Steven said the infant Moses was “exceedingly fair” or “lovely in the sight of God” (Acts 7:20).
-The writer to the Hebrews records that Moses’ parents saw he was “a proper child.”
+In recounting this story, Steven said the infant Moses was “exceedingly fair” and “lovely in the sight of God” (Acts 7:20).
+The writer to the Hebrews records that Moses’ parents saw he was (asteios) – extraordinarily beautiful and pleasant.
 These references combine to picture a remarkable and exceptionally handsome boy.
-Jochebed and her husband Amram were somehow aware that Moses was destined for greatness.
-They were unafraid to defy Pharaoh, for they knew there was a greater King who ruled a greater Kingdom.
+Jochebed and her husband were convinced Moses was destined for greatness.
+They were unafraid to defy Pharaoh, for they knew a greater King who ruled a greater Kingdom.

-After hiding Moses for three months, the faith of his parents was further demonstrated by an act that defied all logic.
-Placing Moses in a waterproof ark of papyrus reeds near the bank of the Nile, Jochebed instructed Miriam to watch what would happen (Ex.
+After hiding Moses for three months, the faith of this couple was further demonstrated by an act that defied all logic.
+Placing their baby in a waterproof ark of papyrus reeds near the bank of the Nile, Jochebed instructed Miriam to observe what would transpire (Ex.
 2:4).
-Pharaoh’s own daughter came to bathe there, saw the basket and opened it to discover a crying infant (Ex.
-2:5-6).
-Miriam stepped forward to ask Pharaoh’s daughter if she would like her to fetch a nurse for the baby (Ex.
-2:7).
-Like many of the ironies in Hebrew history, Jochebed was paid to nurse her own child (Ex.
+Pharaoh’s daughter came to bathe there, saw the basket, and opened it to discover a crying infant (2:5-6).
+Miriam stepped forward to ask the princess if she would like her to fetch a nurse for the baby (2:7).
+Like many of the enigmas in Hebrew history, Jochebed was paid to nurse her own child (Ex.
 2:9).
 Her care and influence ensured Moses would be reared as a child of Jehovah, rather than as a victim of Egyptian paganism.
 This inconspicuous couple thus became the chief instruments in the preparation of Israel’s greatest hero.
-Their courageous faith, displayed by defiance of sectarian authority, was ultimately rewarded by seeing their son grow to become the deliverer of the entire nation.
+They courageously defied sectarian authority – and were rewarded by watching their son free the nation.

 v.
 24